al3xkarv/Landing-Page/README.md

 # Landing Page Project

 This is Project 2 for Udacity's Front-End Nanodegree program.
 The Navigation Bar is created dynamically and an effect is added on the article that is currently on viewport.
+Live [here](http://users.uoa.gr/~sdi1700298/Landing%20Page/)

 ## Table of Contents